uniskela/ghost-docker-composer/README.md

 ## Acknowledgements

-- Thanks to the Ghost team for creating a great blogging platform.
+- Thanks to the [Ghost](https://github.com/tryghost) team for creating a great blogging platform.
-- Thanks to the MySQL for their years of stability and security.
+- Thanks to the [MySQL](https://github.com/mysql) for their years of stability and security.
-- Thanks to the Docker team for creating an amazing containerization platform.
+- Thanks to the [Docker](https://github.com/docker) team for creating an amazing containerization platform.
+- Thanks to [@zimbatm](https://github.com/zimbatm) for the lightweight [direnv](https://github.com/direnv/direnv) package.

 ## Disclaimer

-This project is not affiliated with, sponsored by, or endorsed by Ghost or Docker.
+This project is not affiliated with, sponsored by, or endorsed by Ghost, Docker or any brands excluding [Uniskela](https://uniskela.space).
 Use at your own risk.
 Always make sure to backup your data.